 exim4 on Debian and you can easily run

 dpkg-reconfigure exim4-config to (re)create a valid Exim config.

-This next command will (re)create the file which holds all specific configuration:
+This command will (re)create a file which holds all specific Exim configuration:

 It’s a small and easy to understand file.
 Here follow the complete contents of both files, for reference.